olivermeyer-zz/dataquest-projects/README.md

 # dataquest-projects
-This repo contains Dataquest challenges and guided projects.
+This repo contains interesting Dataquest challenges and guided projects.